baldmike/filtered-google-maps/README.md

 Another challenge was the number of filters, and how to chain them.
 That's what Vue is for.
 I saw two working examples of this, and they both used a "set filters" approach, where the user sets whichever filters they want, and then clicks "Filter".
 This misses the point of reactive data, and so a new array of filteredData and multiple computed properties did the trick.
 Now, the user can select *any* filter, in any order or combination, and the data is filtered live === reactive.
 You can't use a forEach loop for these computed properties, which initially felt necessary.
 Computed properties get 'computed' once and then the value is cached until *a dependent variable changes*.
 If you used a loop, you'd need to go thru each one to change that one updated value.
 Hence, a bazillion repeated computed properties.

+To run locally, follow the steps below, but know that you'll also need your own Google API key (and enable both maps and geocoding) - the one used here is restricted by the great Google itself, which is something you must do with your key.

 Project Demo: https://baldmike.github.io/filtered-google-maps/

 ## Project setup